feyil/DesignPatternsCSharp/README.md

 ### Builder Design Pattern

 * A builder is a separate component for building an object
-* Can either given builder a constructor or return it via a static function
+* Can either give builder a constructor or return it via a static function
 * To make builder fluent, return this
 * Different facets of an object can be built with different builders working in tandem via a base class